- What are my responsibilities regarding my debt or past due owed to UCCS?

 Failure to pay tuition does not cancel your enrollment in the classes and will not eliminate or reduce the financial obligation.
 Failure to attend classes does not cancel a student’s registration.
 If you failed to attend classes due to extenuating circumstances, contact the Office of Admissions and Records at 719-255-3361 to possibly appeal your tuition and mandatory fee charges.

-- 4.)
-I dropped/withdrew from my classes, how come I am still receiving a bill?
+- I dropped/withdrew from my classes.
+How come I am still receiving a bill?

 It is likely that you did not formally withdraw by the published deadlines.
 If you failed to attend classes due to extenuating circumstances, contact the Office of Admissions and Records at 719-255-3361 to possibly appeal your tuition and mandatory fee charges.

-- 6.)
-What is CCS and how do I contact them?
+- Who are the external collection agencies, and how do I contact them?

 State of Colorado